anggxyz/kernel-blog/content/_index.md

 ---
 hero:
-  heading: KERNEL Block III - Starts in May
+  heading: mempool of brilliant minds in Web3
   maxWidthPX: "952"

 ---